Information for Accepted Students

 - Accepted students will need to obtain a student visa from the nearest Israeli embassy or consulate before arrival, which can take up to 2-3 months for approval.
 All applicants should verify if the country which issued their passport allows travel to Israel.
 Generally you must apply for a visa in the country of your passport.

-- Tuition for 2016/2017 is $16,500 USD for the entire program (3 semesters).
+- Tuition is $16,800 USD for the entire program (3 semesters).
 Tuition includes academic fees, access to campus libraries, academic trips and site visits throughout the year, health insurance, and membership in the Student Union.

 - Students wishing to pursue a thesis will be required to pay $5000 USD for the thesis component of the program, which includes a dedicated thesis advisor or advisors, access to university facilities including libraries and databases, the ability to audit courses as needed, health insurance, and membership in the Student Union.
 If a fifth semester is required, the student will be charged an additional $500.